 Proofpoint Shadow, a component of Proofpoint Identity Threat Defense, creates a rich maze of false data and fake routes through your enterprise.
 Even the most advanced cybercriminal can’t tell what’s real and what’s not.
 This makes it nearly impossible for attackers to move toward your critical IT assets without being detected.
 Download the solution brief to learn more.

-For a broader discussion of how Proofpoint’s ITDR solution, Identity Threat Defense, can provide even broader defenses against attackers that have attained an initial foothold in your organization, check out the Proofpoint Identity Threat Defense solution.
+For a broader discussion of how Proofpoint’s ITDR solution, Identity Threat Defense, can provide even broader defences against attackers that have attained an initial foothold in your organisation, check out the Proofpoint Identity Threat Defense solution.